 If you want some local flavor, try the North Shore Café.
 It is a cute place in the tiny settlement of Fawnskin on Grout Bay that serves the basics with a twist – there are more types of burgers than you think you’d get on a mountain.
 There is also a full beverage menu to ease any aching muscles from hiking.
-They have a kids menu too (Emily loved their mac & cheese).
+They have a kids menu too.
 They have a commitment to healthy eating and serve no deep fried foods, so while the kids were somewhat disappointed when they did not get French fries, I wasn’t terribly broken up about it.

 About Kid-Approved Adventures